Compare car insurance deals

 Check Which? insurance ratings and compare deals using the service provided by Confused.com

-However, premiums are still more expensive now than a couple of years ago.
-The average cost of an annual policy was £561 in July to September 2023 and £635 in the first three months of last year.
+However, premiums are still cheaper now than a couple of years ago.
+The average cost of an annual policy was £635 at the beginning of 2023.

 Published every three months, the ABI's data gives the most accurate picture of the market, as it's based on actual prices paid by drivers (as opposed to quotes), and covers both new customers and those renewing existing policies.